aaam1t/WordLadder-Solver/README.md

 # WordLadder-Solver
-A solver for the popular word game, Word Ladder
+A solver for the popular word game Word Ladder

 ## About the game
 Word Ladder is a popular word game invented by Lewis Carroll.
 You are given two words and must transform one into the other by changing one letter at a time, such that each change resutls in a valid word.
 You can play the game online at [fourword.xyz](https://fourword.xyz).